-- 5) False: The concept of consistency does not imply non-flexibility as not to allow the introduction of improved method of accounting. - 6) False: As per materiality principle, all the items having significant economic effect on the business of the enterprise should be disclosed in the financial statements - 7) False: Cash Basis of Accounting is the method of recording transactions by which revenues and costs and assets and liabilities are reflected in the accounts in the period in which actual receipts or actual payments are made. - 8) False: The financial statements are normally prepared on the assumption that an enterprise is a going concern and will continue in operation for the foreseeable future. - 9) False: If the fundamental accounting assumption of going concern is not followed, then the assets and liabilities should be stated at realizable value not historical cost. - 10) True: Concept of conservation states that all the accountants should not anticipate income and should provide for all possible losses. - 11) True: The matching concept involves that the revenue earned in an accounting year is matched with the expenses incurred during the same period to generate that revenue. - 12) True: The financial statement must also disclose the relevant and reliable information - 13) True: Conservatism states that the accountant/entity should not anticipate any future income.
+- 5) False: The concept of consistency does not imply non-flexibility as not to allow the introduction of improved method of accounting. - 6) False: As per materiality principle, all the items having significant economic effect on the business of the enterprise should be disclosed in the financial statements - 7) False: Cash Basis of Accounting is the method of recording transactions by which revenues and costs and assets and liabilities are reflected in the accounts in the period in which actual receipts or actual payments are made. - 8) False: The financial statements are normally prepared on the assumption that an enterprise is a going concern and will continue in operation for the foreseeable future. - 9) False: If the fundamental accounting assumption of going concern is not followed, then the assets and liabilities should be stated at realizable value not historical cost. - 10) True: Concept of conservation states that all the accountants should not anticipate income and should provide for all possible losses. - 11) True: The matching concept involves that the revenue earned in an accounting year is matched with the expenses incurred during the same period to generate that revenue. - 12) True: The financial statement must disclose all the reliable and relevant information about the business enterprise to the management and also to their external users for which they are meant, which in turn will help them to take a reasonable and rational decision. - 13) True: Conservatism states that the accountant/entity should not anticipate any future income.
 However they should provide for all possible / probable losses.
 Use of this concept leads to understatement of income & assets. - 14) False: Accrual concept implies accounting done on due or accrual basis.
-It involves the recognition of revenues and costs as they accrue irrespective of the actual receipts or payments. - 15) True: Accounting principles suggests the rules of action, which are universally accepted by the accountants for the recording of accounting transactions. - 16) True: In double entry book-keeping system, every transaction has a dual aspect or a twofold effect in accounting where one account is debited by an amount and the other is credited by the same. - 17) True: Every country adopts some generally accepted accounting principles and the transactions and events are guided by those principles. - 18) False: The value of human resources cannot be measured in monetary terms, thus it will not be shown in the balance sheet. - 19) True: They are prepared on the basis of assumptions, conventions, concepts and personal judgements of the person who prepare them.
+It involves the recognition of revenues and costs as they accrue irrespective of the actual receipts or payments. - 15) True: Accounting principles suggests the rules of action, which are universally accepted by the accountants for the recording of accounting transactions. - 16) True: In double entry book-keeping system, every transaction has a dual aspect or a twofold effect in accounting where one account is debited by an amount and the other is credited by the same. - 17) True: Every country adopts some generally accepted accounting principles and the transactions and events are guided by those principles. - 18) False: The value of human resources cannot be measured in monetary terms, thus it will not be shown in the balance sheet. - 19) True: They are prepared on the basis of assumptions, conventions, concepts and personal judgements of the person who prepare them. - 20)True: Matching concept is based on accrual concept as it considers the occurrence of expenses and income and do not concentrate on actual inflow or outflow of cash.